SynclerScrapers/repository.synclerscrapers/README.md

 ## Installation (if you already have Syncler installed)

 1. Download installer.provisioned.apk from this repository to your devices and install it.
+> You can download the file directly by pressing on [this link](https://github.com/SynclerScrapers/repository.synclerscrapers/raw/main/installer.provisioned.apk)

 2. Open Syncler Installer and press the Provision button
 3. Success!
 Provisioning is indicated with a toast message (popup notification)
 4. Open Syncler > Settings > Provider packages and Press "My repository" to view available packages